que-es-un-hashset

 print(name)

-In the previous examples, we created a HashSet (using the HashSet class in C# and C++, and the Set object in JavaScript and Python) and added several elements to it.
-Then, we iterated over the elements of the HashSet and displayed them on the screen.
+In the previous examples, we create a HashSet (using the HashSet class in C# and C++, and the Set object in JavaScript and Python) and add several elements to it.
+Then, we iterate over the elements of the HashSet and display them on screen.

-Internally, a HASH SET works similarly to a dynamic array, but it uses a hash function to generate the numerical indices of the elements.
+Internally, a HASH SET works similarly to a dynamic array, but it uses a hash function to generate the numeric indices for the elements.

 A hash function is a function that takes an element as input and returns a unique value associated with that element.
 This unique value is used as an index to store and retrieve the object in the HashSet.

-The “grace” of a Hash function is that it is designed to provide unique and uniformly distributed results for each element.
-It seems very complicated, but a simple example of a hash function could be just calculating the modulo of the element’s value (in binary) with respect to the size of the HASH SET.
+The “trick” of a Hash function is that it is designed to provide unique and uniformly distributed results for each element.
+It seems very complicated, but a simple example of a Hash function could simply be calculating the modulus of the element’s value (in binary) with respect to the size of the HASH SET.

 When an element is added to the HASH SET, the hash function is applied to the object to determine its storage index.
-At that position, the element is stored in the position given by its hash function.
+In that position, the element is saved at the location given by its hash function.

-Now, if we need to check if our HASH SET contains an element, we simply calculate the hash function of the element and check if the position is occupied or not.
-If it is occupied, it means it already contains it, and if it is empty, it means it does not.
+Now, if we need to check if our HASH SET contains an element, it simply calculates the hash function of the element and checks if the position is occupied or not.
+If it’s occupied, it already contains it, and if it’s empty, it doesn’t.

-If adding elements fills up the HASH SET, since it is a dynamic array, it expands dynamically in a way transparent to the user.
-Additionally, the hash function is changed for the new size, and all hashes of the stored elements must be recalculated.
+If the HASH SET fills up when adding elements, since it’s a dynamic array, it expands dynamically transparently for the user.
+Additionally, the Hash function is changed for the new size, and all the Hashes of the stored elements must be recalculated.

 This is also the reason why a HashSet has no order.
-The elements are stored internally “where they belong,” which has nothing to do with the order in which we introduced them.
+Elements are stored internally “where they belong,” which has nothing to do with the order in which we introduced them.

-The hash function ensures that elements are stored and searched for efficiently, as the search is performed directly at the position calculated by the hash function, without needing to traverse all elements.
+The hash function ensures that elements are stored and searched efficiently, since the search is performed directly at the position calculated by the hash function, without the need to traverse all elements.

 Efficiency

-For a HASH SET, which is a collection where the elements are unordered and do not allow duplicates, the table would look like this:
+For a HASH SET, which is a collection where elements are unordered and duplicates are not allowed, the table would look like this:

-In the case of the HASH SET, it does not make sense to talk about sequential access, adding to the beginning or removing from the beginning, since the elements are not in a specific order and cannot be accessed directly by index.
-It also does not make sense to talk about adding or removing from the end since the elements are not in a specific order.
+In the case of the HASH SET, it doesn’t make sense to talk about sequential access, adding at the beginning, or removing at the beginning, since elements are not in a specific order and cannot be accessed directly by index.
+It also doesn’t make sense to talk about adding or removing at the end, since elements are not in a specific order.

 It is possible to add elements “in the order they belong.”
-That operation is O(1)
+That operation is O(1), unless we need to expand the HashSet in which case it’s O(n).

-The most relevant operation for a HASH SET is the search, which is based on hashing.
-This allows for quick and constant access to search for elements by their value, which is O(1)
+The most relevant operation for a HASH SET is search, which is based on hashing.
+This allows for fast and constant-time access to search for elements by their value, which is O(1).